awsdocs/aws-systems-manager-user-guide/doc_source/sysman-manual-agent-install.md

 ## Download SSM Agent from a specific Region<a name="sysman-install-ssm-agent-specific"></a>

-If you want to download the agent from a *specific* region, copy the URL for your operating system, and then replace *region* with an appropriate value\.
+If you want to download the agent from a *specific* Region, copy the URL for your operating system, and then replace *region* with an appropriate value\.

 *region* represents the identifier for an AWS Region supported by AWS Systems Manager, such as `us-east-2` for the US East \(Ohio\) Region\.
 For a list of supported *region* values, see the **Region** column in [Systems Manager service endpoints](https://docs.aws.amazon.com/general/latest/gr/ssm.html#ssm_region) in the *Amazon Web Services General Reference*\.